crydotsnake/hyper-batman/README.md

 # Hyper Batman

-The iTerm Batman Color Scheme is now available for Hyper.
+This is a port of the [Batman iTerm Color Scheme](https://github.com/mbadolato/iTerm2-Color-Schemes).